 PASRR rules must recognize that people with serious mental illness may not show significant change but still may have unmet mental health needs.

 The Centers for Medicare & Medicaid Services should determine why the effectiveness of the PASRR program varies among states and should enforce its application uniformly across states.
 They should also assess the effectiveness of the PASRR screening among communities of color, particularly for Black residents, for whom the screening may reinforce preexisting biases.

 Provision of mental health services in all LTSS settings

 LTSS consumers should have access to a full range of mental health services.
-These services should be provided by qualified mental health professionals who have training and experience in treating mental health problems specific to this population.
+These services should be provided by qualified mental health professionals with training and experience in treating mental health problems specific to this population.

 Federal regulations should require that staff in special care units for residents with cognitive and other mental disorders receive supervision from licensed health care professionals with gerontological training or experience.
 Such staff should also participate in annual continuing education relevant to such care.

 States should require facilities without a social worker or registered nurse (RN) on staff to contract for social work, RN, and other psychiatric and psychological services, as needed.
 This will ensure that residents with mental health issues and psychosocial problems receive professional help and that physical illness and disorders do not exacerbate cognitive and mental symptoms.